RISE-UNIBAS/humanities_data_benchmark/README.md

 This benchmark suite focuses on tasks essential to digital humanities work with visual materials, helping researchers make informed choices about which AI systems best suit their specific research needs.

-> **ℹ Looking for benchmark results?**
+> **ℹ Looking for more background?**
-> This README provides an overview of the benchmark suite and explains how to use it.
+> For a deeper introduction to AI benchmarking in humanities contexts, see:
-> For detailed test results and model comparisons, visit our [results dashboard](https://rise-unibas.github.io/humanities_data_benchmark/).
+> Hindermann, M., & Marti, S. (2025, March 19). *RISE Crash Course: "AI Benchmarking"*.
+Zenodo. https://doi.org/10.5281/zenodo.15062831

 ## Table of Contents
 - [What is Benchmarking and Why Should You Care?](#what-is-benchmarking-and-why-should-you-care)